-A stroke is a serious medical event that is often accompanied by many secondary effects.
+Flying after stroke is a common concern for many stroke survivors.
+A stroke is a serious medical event often accompanied by many secondary effects.
 Stroke can lead to changes in physical function, decreased mobility, and fear of experiencing another cerebrovascular event.
-As a result, many survivors may be concerned regarding future travel and have questions about flying after stroke such as:
+As a result, stroke survivors may have concerns about air travel in the future and questions about flying after stroke such as:

 Guidelines for Flying After Stroke

-One of the biggest questions survivors of stroke have is how soon it is safe to fly.
-The Stroke Association suggests it is best to wait at least two weeks to fly after stroke.
-This is because you are at the highest risk of experiencing a secondary stroke in the first 30 days after your initial stroke.
+Stroke survivors often ask, how soon is it safe to fly after a stroke?
+According to the Stroke Association, it is best to wait at least two weeks to fly following a stroke.
+This is because a person is at an increased risk of a second stroke after suffering a TIA (transient ischemic attack) or stroke.

-Every stroke is different, so it is important to get clearance from your doctor before you fly.
+Every stroke is different, so getting clearance from your doctor before you fly is important.
 They can determine if you are medically stable enough to participate in air travel.
-Otherwise, it’s best to remain on land where emergency medical attention is quickly and easily accessible if needed.
-Don’t gamble with your life.
-If your travel plans are flexible, it’s best to wait.
+Otherwise, it’s best to remain near home, where medical attention is quickly and easily accessible.
+If your travel plans are flexible, waiting 1-3 months to travel after a stroke is best.

 Risks to Consider Before Flying After Stroke

-By understanding the risks of flying after stroke, you can have an informed discussion with your doctor on when it’s safe to fly again.
-Here are some complications that can accompany flying after stroke:
+By understanding the risks of flying after a stroke, you can have an informed discussion with your doctor about when it’s safe to fly again.
+Here are some complications that can accompany flying after stroke.

 Hypercoagulability (Excessive Blood Clotting)

-Hypercoagulability increases the risk of excessive blood clotting and can be an inherited or acquired condition.
-This increases the risk of ischemic stroke, which takes place when an artery in the brain becomes blocked by a blood clot.
+Hypercoagulability is an increased tendency for your blood to form clots.
+Flying increases your body’s tendency to form clots.
+These clots are the cause of ischemic stroke which takes place when an artery in the brain becomes blocked by a blood clot.

-Risk of developing a clot has been found to be increased during and after air travel by many research studies.
-In fact, clot risk may be elevated by as much as 26% for longer flight times.
+The risk of developing a blood clot is increased during and after air travel, according to many research studies.
+In fact, long flights can elevate clot risk by 26%.

-A deep vein thrombosis is one example of this and occurs when a blood clot forms in the leg.
-This clot can also break loose and clog an artery in the lungs, causing a life-threatening condition called pulmonary embolism.
+Inactivity in cramped spaces on flights can lead to blood clots developing in the legs.
+A deep vein thrombosis (DVT) is an example of this and occurs when a blood clot forms in the leg.
+Small pieces of this clot can also break loose and travel to clog an artery in the lungs, causing a life-threatening condition called pulmonary embolism, or it can travel to the brain, causing a stroke.

 Reduced Oxygen Levels